 If you want to substantially change the structure of your porch (including a complete redesign or expansion), you can expect your project to cost significantly more than if you are merely replacing the decking, railing, or roof structure.

 Depending on how much design work will be required, the contractor you work with should be able to provide you with the most reliable price for remodeling your Philadelphia porch.
 If you have more design work to do, the contractor may need to see your plans first.
 You can calculate your own rough estimate by studying the average costs for some of these common porch renovations.

 Enclosing a porch will require design work and will also require a zoning permit.
 In Philadelphia and nearby towns, you are unlikely to be allowed to easily create indoor living space from an existing outdoor porch.
 It may be more easily done at the rear of the house, but check with the zoning board before you dream too far and be prepared for a high cost with a full foundation and no real benefits earned from your existing porch or deck structure.
-You should assume $300 -$500 per square foot which would calculate to $50,000 for a 10x10 porch ‘conversion’ (otherwise known as an addition).
+You should assume $200 -$700 per square foot which would calculate to $20,000 to $70,000 for a quality 10x10 porch ‘conversion’ (otherwise known as an addition).
 This investment varies depending on existing conditions and design but does assume typical interior finishes.

-If you want to substantially replace or rebuild your porch, you should assume a cost between $10,000 to $30,000 for a porch using stock components; about $20,000 to $40,000 for more custom components, and $30,000 to $50,000 for a completely new historic porch with custom elements - such as custom made architectural millwork.
+If you want to substantially replace or rebuild your porch, you should assume a cost between $20,000 to $30,000 for a porch using largely stock components; about $30,000 to $50,000 for a mix of stock and custom components, and $50,000 to $90,000 for a completely new historic porch with custom elements - such as custom made architectural millwork.
 You should also look into a unique porch design contract for your Philadelphia home.